 - Risk-Free Filing: Submitting an Intent to File doesn’t require supporting documentation upfront.
 It’s a simple and fast way to secure your benefits while allowing you to finalize the complete application.

-For example, without an ITF, if you submit a completed application on December 1, 2024, the effective date for your disability benefits would be December 1, 2024.
+Without an ITF, a completed application submitted on December 1, 2024, would have the same date as the effective date for benefits.

 Submitting an Intent to File is Easy